niolabs/docs/docs/installation/windows.md

 > Follow this link [to update your PATH in Windows](https://msdn.microsoft.com/en-us/library/aa922003.aspx)

 Once you have nio installed, you will need a project to run it against.
-Follow these instructions to [run nio locally](/running-nio/locally.md) in a project.
+Follow these instructions to [create a project](/running-nio/locally.md) and run nio.